Your Legal Rights

 Don’t push yourself too hard.
 Sometimes, people who return to work or stop medical treatment before they are healed have terrible relapses.

-If someone you love was killed in a crash, read about wrongful death claims.
+If a loved one or loved ones were killed in a crash, read about wrongful death claims.

 Open an insurance claim.